 “I should be very glad if you could help me in fixing on a name for my fairy-tale, which Mr. Tenniel … is now illustrating for me, and which I hope to get published before Xmas.”

 Controversy About the Origin of Xmas

 Some modern audiences feel Xmas is a disrespectful abbreviation for Christmas, mistakenly assuming the X is meant to replace Christ with a secular symbol.
 However, the truth is just the opposite: the X is an ancient shorthand for Christ.

 Like all common abbreviations, Xmas is a shortened version of a longer word.
 When people are short on space or need to write or type quickly, Xmas gets their point across more efficiently.
 It is unlikely that people say Xmas to offend others.

 Still, proper etiquette around the use of Xmas is a bit murky.
 There are rules for using abbreviations, and Xmas has some restrictions.
 Because some people may find it offensive, it’s best to avoid its use in greeting cards and Christmas messages.
-In Christmas sentences and essays, Xmas also feels too informal.
+In many Christmas-related sentences and essays, depending on the context, Xmas can also feel too informal.
 When possible, spell it out instead.